 The graphic also demonstrates that Russia is a fairly ethnically diverse country.
 Although almost 81% of Russian citizens identify themselves as ethnic Russians, there are also other large ethnic groups.
 3.9% of Russians are Tartars, 1.4% Ukrainians, 1.2% Bashkirs, 1.1% Chuvashs and 1.0% Chechens.
 3.9% of the population did not declare any ethnic origin.

-In total there are more than 170 different ethnic groups in Russia.
-Russia is the official language of the country and spoken by almost everyone.
-There are also 27 other official languages in Russia, and more than a hundred other languages that do not have official recognition.
+In total, there are more than 185 different ethnic groups in Russia.
+Russian is the official language of the country and spoken by almost everyone.
+There are a total of 35 official languages in Russia, and more than a hundred other languages that do not have official recognition.
 Some are close to extinction.

 The Russian state religion is Orthodox Christianity.
-There is no official census data on religion, but a 2010 survey indicated that 73% of Russians were Orthodox Christians, 20% were non-religious, 6% were Muslims, and 1% were members of other religious groups.
+There is no official census data on religion, but a 2012 survey indicated that 41% of Russians were Russian Orthodox Christians, 13% were non-religious, 6.5% were Muslims, and 5.5% were "undecided."